If You Do What You Love, It's Not *Work* And If You *Love* Your Clients, You'll Be Around Friends

 We know, we know; you can’t stereotype all attorneys or physicians or homeowners, but also – yes, you can.
 If you extrapolate based on experience, and are brutally honest with yourself, you can avoid a lot of headaches down the road.

-This may seem obvious, but it’s often overlooked.
-If you don’t like lawyers, don’t market for a company that sells legal software.
-If you don’t like construction contractors, don’t market Kubota excavators.
+This may seem obvious, but it’s often overlooked; if you don’t like lawyers or find legal secretaries prickly, don’t start a company that sells legal software.
+If you don’t like commercial landscapers, don’t sell Kubota excavators.

-This is true for salespeople, sure, but it’s equally true for marketers and advertisers, even product developers and principals.
+This is true for salespeople, but it’s equally true for marketers and advertisers, even product developers and founders or principals.